platocrat/personality-lab/README.md

     chmod 400 "key-pair-name.pem"
     ```

-4. Connect to your instance using its Public DNS
+4. Connect to your instance using its Public Elastic IP.

     ```zsh
-    EC2_HOSTNAME.compute-1.amazonaws.com
+    ELASTIC_IP.compute-1.amazonaws.com
     ```

+    where `ELASTIC_IP.compute-1.amazonaws.com` is equal to `EC2_HOSTNAME`.

 Example: